Member | Established: 1967 | Member since 1977

 SMO 4: Code of Ethics for Professional Accountants

 MIA has processes in place to address the requirements of SMO 4 on an ongoing basis.
-MIA reports that its Ethics Standards Board (ESB) has adopted the latest version of the IESBA Code of Ethics, with some modifications, to promote adherence to high-quality ethical standards in Malaysia.
-MIA reports that it raises member awareness of the IESBA Code of Ethics through seminars and public practice programs.
-The ESB has an ongoing process in place to monitor the implementation of Part I of the MIA by-laws by reviewing and commenting on IESBA exposure drafts on proposed changes to the IESBA Code of Ethics, as well as creating dialogue with members to discuss the issues of the application of the provisions under Part I of the MIA by-laws.
+MIA’s Ethics Standards Board (ESB) has adopted the latest version of the International Code of Ethics issued by the IESBA, with some modifications.
+MIA reports that it raises members’ awareness of the IESBA Code of Ethics through seminars and public practice programs.
+The ESB has an ongoing process in place to review and comment on IESBA exposure drafts on proposed changes to the IESBA Code of Ethics, as well as fostering dialogue with members to discuss issues of application.

 Current Status: Sustain